-There are 3 steps to these cupcakes: the cupcake, the filling, and the frosting.
+My version of these chocolate stout cupcakes are Guinness cupcakes.
+But, while I think Guinness is the most appropriate drink during the St. Patrick’s Day season, you can obviously make these with any kind of stout.
+There are 3 steps to making these: the cupcake, the filling, and the frosting.
 Don’t skip any of them!
 I’m begging you.
 I really think your friends and family will love you forever if you make them these cupcakes.
 Not that they wouldn’t anyway, but it still can’t hurt.
 Solidify your relationships forever!

 In a separate medium bowl, whisk together the flour, sugar, baking soda, and salt.